-- The Academy shall, in advance of any program, provide to all speakers and presenters at such event a form that requires the disclosure of all information that might tend to create a duality of interest.
+- The Academy shall, in advance of any program, provide all speakers and presenters at such event a form* that requires the disclosure of all information that might tend to create a duality of interest. (*See Appendix A).

-- Each speaker or presenter shall be required to complete and submit the form sufficiently in advance of the event to permit the Academy to assimilate the information prior to the event.
+- Each speaker or presenter shall be required to complete and submit the form at the time of confirming participation in the event to permit the Academy to assimilate the information accordingly.
+Any updates to the form must be provided no later than two weeks prior to the event.

-- Any speaker or presenter who fails to submit the form by the deadline set by the Academy may be precluded from participating in the event.
+- Any speaker or presenter who fails to submit the form, or any updates, by the deadline set by the Academy will be precluded from participating in the event.

 - If the Academy should find that the form submitted by a speaker or presenter fails to disclose any material duality of interest, or contains any false or misleading information, the Academy shall proceed as follows:

 - If prior to the event, the Academy shall promptly notify the speaker or presenter of the issue and give that person the opportunity to explain.
-The speaker/presenter's ability to participate in the event as scheduled shall be dependent on both the submission of an explanation of the error or omission that is satisfactory to convince the Academy that the error was innocent or inadvertent, and also the correction of the error sufficiently in advance of the event.
+The speaker or presenter’s ability to participate in the event as scheduled shall be dependent on both the submission of an explanation of the error or omission that is satisfactory to convince the Academy that the error was innocent or inadvertent, and the correction of the error sufficiently in advance of the event.

-- Any action attributed to the Academy in these procedures may be performed by members of the Academy staff delegated or assigned to that task, except that the decision to impose any kind of sanction must be approved by the CEO of the Academy.
+- Any action attributed to the Academy in these procedures may be performed by members of the Academy staff delegated or assigned to that task, except that the decision to impose any kind of sanction must be approved by the Chief Executive Officer (CEO) of the Academy.

-- Where the speaker/presenter has submitted the completed disclosure form in a timely matter, but where the form contains the disclosure of one or more material dualities of interest, the Academy shall first confirm that the disclosed duality does not constitute an absolute bar to the speaker/presenter's participation in the program, and then shall take steps to ensure that such information is disclosed to the audience or attendees.
+- Where the speaker or presenter has submitted the completed disclosure form in a timely matter, but where the form contains the disclosure of one or more material dualities of interest, the Academy shall first confirm that the disclosed duality does not constitute an absolute bar to the speaker or presenter's participation in the program, and then shall take steps to ensure that such information is disclosed to the audience or attendees.

-- The disclosure of dualities of interest to the audience or attendees, shall, where possible, be included in oral announcements or in the written materials that are distributed or made available to the attendees.
+- The disclosure of dualities of interest to the audience or attendees, shall, where possible, be included in oral announcements and a speaker disclosure slide presented at the beginning of the educational event.
+Additionally, the disclosure must be included in any written/print materials that are distributed or made available to the attendees.